 Is HVAC a Hard Career?

-While HVAC often has you on your feet, it can still be quite gratifying.
-As a technician you’ll need to be able to:
+While HVAC often requires physical exertion, it can still be a fulfilling career.
+As a technician should be able to:

 - Work in inclement weather since HVAC equipment is generally found outdoors.